Queegmire/bus-wrap/README.md

 # bus-wrap

-A simple wrapper around the One Bus Away API using python.
+An simplified wrapper around the One Bus Away API implemented in python.

+## Functionality

+### OneBusAway
+OBA class to encapsulate top level functionality.
+- Stores:
+  - Persistent session to API endpoint.
+  - Last time endpoint was accessed.
+  - List of agencies and routes.
+- To Do:
+  - Add additional list of references including stops, routes, etc.

+### Agencies Object
+Agencies class to maintain list of individual Agency objects.
+- Stores:
+###
 ## Goals

 * Create simple higherlevel calls to the underlying API